TR01 International Travel Requirements

-This policy applies to all University employees, students, and authorized volunteers while travelling as part of any University Affiliated International Travel, regardless of the funding source, including individuals and groups of students participating in for-credit academic study-abroad experiences.
+This policy applies to all University employees, students, authorized volunteers and guests of the University while traveling as part of any University Affiliated International Travel, regardless of the funding source, including individuals and groups of students participating in for-credit academic study-abroad experiences.

-University Affiliated Student Group International Travel– All international travel outlined in Policy FN20 as well as international travel by Recognized Student Organizations which includes at least two students.
+University Affiliated Student Group International Travel – All international travel outlined in Policy FN20 Student Group Travel as well as international travel by Recognized Student Organizations which includes at least two students.
 This includes travel to professional conferences/meetings even if paid by an outside organization.

 The Travel Safety Network (TSN) at Penn State is a database and network of resources to support international engagement across the institution and enhance the safety and security of University travelers.
 Global Programs oversees the TSN.
 Global Programs staff monitor events (e.g., political unrest, infectious outbreaks, natural disasters, etc.) that may impact travel.
 The TSN enables Penn State to more quickly and efficiently provide travelers with emergency assistance (e.g., medical or security), in the event of an emergency or crisis overseas.
 As part of this network, Global Programs works with University Risk Management, Student Activities, Export Compliance, and others across the University.

 All students traveling on University Affiliated International Travel must record the trip with the TSN prior to travel, if their travel is not part of a University-affiliated group trip which has already been recorded.
-Employees must enroll their University Affiliated International Travel prior to travel in order to be compliant with AD89, University Export Compliance Policy (see "Export Control and International Travel," below).
+Employees must enroll their University Affiliated International Travel prior to travel in order to be compliant with AD89 University Export Compliance Policy (see "Export Control and International Travel," below).
 Students and employees traveling internationally on an Education Abroad program will have their travel recorded by Education Abroad and do not need to complete a TSN record for these programs.
-Complete travel enrollment information must be submitted not less than 30 days prior to travel or as soon as possible if the decision to travel is made less than 30 days prior to departure.
+Complete travel enrollment information must be submitted not less than 30 days prior to individual travel or as soon as possible if the decision to travel is made less than 30 days prior to departure.
 For group travel, all individual and group enrollment information must be submitted and receive final approval 30 days prior to travel.
-TSN data should be updated as the traveler’s itinerary changes.
-For trips departing from the U.S. after July 1, 2016, enrollment of all employee travel in advance of the trip shall be mandatory as a predicate to the employee being reimbursed for their travel expenses.
+TSN data should be updated as the traveler’s itinerary changes by contacting TSN@psu.edu.
+Enrollment of all faculty, staff, and student travel in advance of the trip shall be mandatory as a predicate to the individual being reimbursed for their travel expenses.

 TRAVELING TO COUNTRIES ON THE OFAC LIST OF RESTRICTED COUNTRIES, THE INSURANCE INDUSTRY’S LIST OF RESTRICTED COUNTRIES, COUNTRIES UNDER A CDC LEVEL 3 ALERT, AND THE U.S. STATE DEPARTMENT TRAVEL WARNING LIST: